57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 ### Overview of What the Article Will Cover

 This article is a comprehensive guide tailored for developers and QA testers aiming to master the intricacies of testing L1 blockchains built with EVM and Cosmos.
 We will delve into the necessity of testing these foundational systems, exploring various types of testing including functional, performance, and smart contract testing.
 Additionally, we will provide a step-by-step guide on conducting efficient L1 blockchain testing, from setting up the testing environment to implementing automation and leveraging modern test frameworks.
-By the end of this guide, you will gain a deeper understanding of strategies and tools essential for ensuring that you have a robust, secure, and scalable blockchain solutions.
+By the end of this guide, you will gain a deeper understanding of strategies and tools essential for ensuring that you have robust, secure, and scalable blockchain solutions.

 ### Brief Explanation of L1 Blockchain